Apra487/Pig-Game/README.md

 # Pig-Game

-A fun game built using vanilla JavaScript.
+A fun little game built using vanilla JavaScript.